 - 1. Stop the engine and remove the key from the panel. - 2.
-Move the tensionner mechanism using a wrench and slip out the belt from alternator pulley.
+Move the tensionner mechanism using a 27 mm wrench and slip out the belt from alternator pulley.
 Remove it completely. - 3.
 Install the new belt.
 Check that the belt seats nicely between the edges of all the pulleys. - 4.
+Make sure that the two marks on the tensionner are in front of each other as shown below (A).

-Check the tension after few hours of operation.
+5. Check the tension after few hours of operation.